How to Fix Overexposed Photos - a Complete Guide

 How to Fix Too Bright Photos - Other Ways

 As we said before, there are lots of alternative ways for other devices to consider - and here they’re coming.
-In case you’re going to edit pictures on Mac, or you simply want to try alternative PC programs, check out Lightroom.
+In case you want to try alternative PC or Mac programs, check out Lightroom.
 This software is well-known among seasoned photographers and provides a range of pro-level tools.
 To fix photos that are too bright, start the program, add your file, and switch to the sliders on the right panel - lower Exposure, Highlights, and Whites.
 Have Adobe Photoshop installed on your computer?
 You can use Lightroom's big brother, too.
 The Multiply blend mode is what you’re going to set.
 First, you’ll have to add a Levels Adjustment layer to your image and pick the Multiply mode.
 Now change the Opacity if needed and save the file.

 Quickly edit a washed-out photo with Snapseed